ilvfruits/stackoverflow-survey-2025/docs/_posts/2025-12-22-language-trends.md

 - Data type: Self-reported survey responses

 #### Select three features that are most relevant to the questions
-- Language
+- Language - aim to understand the language trends
-- Years of Coding Experience
+- Years of Coding Experience - aim to learn which language has been used by most develoopers
-- Salary
+- Salary - aim to learn which language is paid highest

 ## Section 3: Data Preparation
-- Select the primary language
+- Expand the multiple languages in each row to multiple rows, so all the languages are maintained in the analysis
-- Save the cleaned data
+- Save the cleaned dataset

 ## Section 4: Data Modeling (not applicable)